Agriculture, Aquaculture, Forestry and Food

 Crop diversity, conservation, and environmental efforts that preserve agricultural land and natural resources are critical to the viability of food, fuel, and forest production, both now and in the future.

-We support local sustainable agriculture, aquaculture, and forestry that provide jobs that cannot be outsourced.
+Local sustainable agriculture, aquaculture, and forestry provide essential jobs that cannot be outsourced.

-Seek resolution of competing water rights claims in Whatcom County, for the mutual benefit of fish, farms, people, tribes and the environment.
+Whatcom County: Seek resolution of competing water rights claims, for the mutual benefit of fish, farms, people, tribes and the environment.

-Expanding the Purchase and Transfer of Development Rights programs and other conservation initiatives in Whatcom County as a means to protect farm and forest lands.
+Whatcom County: Expand the Purchase and Transfer of Development Rights programs and other conservation initiatives to protect farm and forest lands.

-All genetically modified foods should be clearly labeled as such so that consumers are able to make informed choices.
+Washington State Legislature: Clearly label genetically modified food so consumers are able to make informed choices.

-Protect all old growth forest that remains in the County and State because it has the highest ecological value and cannot be replaced in our lifetime.
+Whatcom County and Washington State: Protect all old growth forests that remain because they have the highest ecological value and cannot be replaced in our lifetime.

-Demand an end to the global land grab by governments and corporations buying up farmland around the globe to produce their own food, or simply to make a profit - this is causing devastating human rights violations, increased food insecurity, forced migration of millions of villagers and pastoralists, and a threat to completely lose many ancient cultures.
+Federal Government: Demand an end to the global land grab by governments and corporations buying up farmland around the globe to produce their own food, or simply to make a profit.